Getting your Trinity Audio player ready...

 Cartoon by David Horsey.

 Only in celebrity-obsessed America could something so farcical happen.
 But it happened.
 And Donald Trump became the 45th president of the United States.
 When a majority of Americans saw Trump’s dreadful four years in office as the true threat to democracy that it was, he was roundly defeated in his bid for a second term.
 But by then, it was too late.
 Too many Americans were completely in his spell, and when he asked his followers to come to Washington, D.C., on January 6 and do whatever it took to stop the legitimate certification of America’s 46th president, Joe Biden, they came.
 In droves.
 And the United States of America experienced its first insurrection since 1861 and first-ever attack on its most sacred space, the U.S. Capitol building.
-It was the third-most tragic moment in American history, topped only by the U.S. Civil War and the terror attacks that killed nearly 3,000 people and brought down the World Trade Center.
+It was the fourth-most tragic moment in American history, topped only by the U.S. Civil War, the bombing of Pearl Harbor, and the terror attacks that killed nearly 3,000 people and brought down the World Trade Center.

 AND HERE WE ARE TODAY.
 After a humiliating defeat, Trump is running for president again, and this time, he’s likely to win.
 All those years of FOX News indoctrination have resulted in election manipulation in red states across America that no longer allow for Democrats to win — even where Democrats are in the majority.
 And Trump has promised to usher in a full-on dictatorship in the U.S. with the blessings of every one of his supporters.
 His election will surely mark the end of America as we know it.